Skril3366/ARchivist/README.md

 ### Components
 - **Message Parser:** Handles Telegram JSON format with robust error handling
 - **Context Manager:** Implements sliding window for gathering relevant message context
-- **Fact Extractor:** AI-powered extraction of structured user information
+- **Fact Extractor:** AI-powered extraction of structured user information. **Integrates with the database to fetch existing facts for a user before extraction to prevent duplicates.**
-- **Graph Database:** Neo4j storage for users, attributes, and relationships
+- **Graph Database:** Neo4j storage for users, attributes, and relationships. **Provides capabilities to read existing user facts and write new ones.**
 - **Query Engine:** Natural language to Cypher translation for database queries
 - **State Management:** Persistent processing state for resumable operations